wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **apiV3WorkPackagesIdPatch**
-> WorkPackage apiV3WorkPackagesIdPatch(id, notify, body)
+> WorkPackage apiV3WorkPackagesIdPatch(id, notify, workPackage)

-Edit WorkPackage
+Edit Work Package

 When calling this endpoint the client provides a single object, containing the properties and links that it wants to change, in the body.
 Note that it is only allowed to provide properties or links supporting the **write** operation.
 Additionally to the fields the client wants to change, it is mandatory to provide the value of `lockVersion` which was received by the `GET` request this change originates from.
 The value of `lockVersion` is used to implement [optimistic locking](http://en.wikipedia.org/wiki/Optimistic_concurrency_control).